andreas-schroeder/akka-http-concurrency-limits/README.md

 ## Performance Penalty

 Introducing a global concurrency limit means introducing a global lock over all http route instances that are otherwise connection-local only.
-The performance penalty of this is roughly 10% - 15% in both CPU and throughput for the route above serving only Http 200 Ok.
-For a route that has a 5 ms delay, the throughput penalty vanishes, while CPU is still roughly 10% - 15%.
+With grant batch size of 1 to 10, the performance penalty of this is roughly 10% - 15% in throughput for the route above serving only Http 200 Ok.
+For a route that has a 5 ms delay, the throughput penalty vanishes.
+With a grant batch size of 1000, even the performance penalty for a simple 200 Ok route vanishes as well (at a benchmark throughput of ~ 19.000 op/s).
 Run a benchmark to evaluate how much of a penalty it would be for you.